By Roger Russell

 Objects viewed through clear Optix are more accurately seen and are a better match for the actual background behind the clock.
 This in turn enhances the effect of the hands floating in space.
 Optix discs cost twice as much as glass but may be worth the change for some Golden Minute owners for longevity and peace of mind in case of accidents resulting in cracked or broken glass.

-Replacement Golden Minute clear Optix discs are now available for $20.00 each including shipping.
+Replacement Golden Minute clear Optix discs are now available for $20.00 each plus shipping.

 The Optix disc is shown with a protective translucent covering and is set on a light gray background for the picture.
 The protective covering that comes with it can be peeled away from both sides when the disc is ready to be used.
 Although I have not installed an Optix disc in the Jefferson Golden View clock, it will likely fit as well.